 Don’t forget to consider the use of the outfit.

 Ariel’s first dress was literally just a ship’s sail thrown over her and tied with rope.
 So, naturally, you should use a practical fabric, favorably one that would have been used for sailing: that would be either a cotton or linen.
 If you want to make it real simple for yourself, and super close to movie-accurate, throwing on a bedsheet and cinching it with rope or a leather belt would do well.
 Otherwise, a carefree-looking, preconstructed linen or cotton dress can be found, to give you the look and feel of her first dress without the impractical possibility of needing to readjust things to be sure your outfit doesn’t fall apart.

-Ballgowns were commonly made out of satin, silk, taffeta or velvet–Ariel’s pink dress doesn’t appear to have any sheen, though, and it holds its shape well, so i’d assume it would be best to use a thicker, matte fabric, such as velvet for the darker pink layer.
+Ballgowns were commonly made out of fabrics such as satin, silk, taffeta or velvet–Ariel’s pink dress doesn’t appear to have any sheen, though, and it holds its shape well, so i’d assume it would be best to use a thicker, matte fabric, such as velvet for the darker pink layer.
 I’d guess silk, cotton or flannel for the nightgown.
 I definitely wouldn’t doubt that Ariel’s wedding gown was probably silk as well.

 It’s good to consider the use of the outfit: When Ariel went out for a tour of the kingdom, i wouldn’t doubt that dress would have been one made of a practical fabric so that it’s comfortable and sensible to wear on their busy and active day around town.
 Cotton, or maybe linen, is a fair choice.